 How Digital Brands can Leverage Pop Up Stores to Apprehend Customer Interaction

 One of the main challenges in the digital marketplace is to observe and measure consumer satisfaction.
 In other words, brands cannot see their consumers smile when placing an order.
 For traditional brick and mortar retailers, the challenge lies in providing a tailored experience for their visitors.
-Pop up stores on the other hand can be viewed as a hybrid in between the two.
+Pop up stores, on the other hand, can be viewed as a hybrid in between the two.
 It directs a targeted message to visitors and allows them to experience the brand with a memorable story.
-Below are some examples on how people counting technology benefits the pop up store.
+Below are some examples of how people counting technology benefits the pop-up store.

 Understand Draw-In Rates and Conversion

 By installing people counting technology, pop up stores are able to thoroughly measure the physical foot traffic.
 People counters can be embedded with Wi-Fi technology to understand the draw-in rate.
 By placing a device at the entrance, brands can track the number of visitors passing by versus those who entered the store.